 In many cases, the tendency to view electronic discovery as a machine – hard drives go in this side, PDFs come out that side – does a great disservice to the e-discovery industry and the legal field as a whole.
 That is not to say document processing is not good – indeed, it’s vital to be able to quickly bring terabytes of data under control and extract relevant, reviewable evidence.
-It’s the industry’s growing reliance on software rather than people that is dangerous.
+It’s the industry’s growing reliance on software rather than people that are dangerous.

 A computer’s greatest strength is also its greatest weakness: they do exactly what they are told to do.
 Tell a computer to determine if “akshul” is spelled correctly and it will search through a dictionary, apply some criteria common to English and ask if we mean “actual” instead.
 This is the strength in computing.
 Regardless of the spelling ability of the operator, the computer knows the right answer.

 However, ask a computer to correct this phrase: “eye sea ewe” and it will pass it on as perfectly spelled.
 Here is where the fault of over-reliance on software lies.
 Even a schoolchild can identify this as out of place and interpret it correctly, but the computer simply does what it’s told to do: check each word and if it’s correctly spelled, move on.